Filter classes of upsets of distributive lattices: Basic properties of -filters n-filters

 It~will be convenient to introduce the notation ${Y \bsubseteq{n} X}$ to abbreviate the claim that~$Y$ is a non-empty subset of $X$ of cardinality at~most~$n$.
 The~set $\{ 1, \dots, n \}$ will be denoted~$\range{n}$.
 In other words,

 Throughout the paper, $\alg{S}$ will denote a meet semilattice and $\alg{L}$ will denote a lattice.
 By a semilattice we shall mean a \emph{meet} semilattice by default.
-The top (bottom) element of a poset, if it exists, will be denoted $\True$ ($\False$).
+The top (bottom) element of a meet semilattice, if it exists, will be denoted by $\True$ ($\False$), but in general we do not require that these elements exist.
+An upset $F$ of $\alg{S}$ is called \emph{total} if $F = \alg{S}$.
+An upset which is not total will be called \emph{proper}.